bahrus/xtal-state/README.md

 Suppose we want to use the history to reference a large object or a  function.
 In the latter case, functions can't be stored in the history.state because it doesn't support cloning.
 And the size of the history state is also limited (to 640K, Bill Gates's favorite number).
 Not to mention that if we want to serialize that history to the address bar, it should be *really* small because Microsoft.

-xtal-state-watch supports asking containing elements for help filling in the details.
+xtal-state-watch supports asking containing elements for help filling in the details before posting the enhanced history to its peers.
 So say the following is put into history.state:

 ```JavaScript
     {